 This technique must be done with Rit All-Purpose Powder Dye.
-Accordingly, it can only be applied to natural fabrics (such as cotton, linen, wool, silk and ramie) and also rayon and nylon.
+Accordingly: (1) you cannot use liquid dye; and (2) you can only ice dye natural fabrics (such as cotton, linen, wool, silk and ramie) and also rayon and nylon.

-- Before dyeing, remove any visibile stains on the garment.
+- Before dyeing, remove any visible stains on the fabric.
 This will help achieve uniform color results when dyeing.
-Pre-wash item in warm, soapy water.
+Prewash item in warm, soapy water without any fabric softener.
 This helps to remove any finishes that may interfere with dye absorption.

 - Gather supplies.

 - Cover work area with plastic table cover and have paper towels handy to protect against any possible spills.

 - Wear rubber gloves to protect hands from getting stained.

 - Wet fabric and crumple into a small, flat ball.